in

 Wood Baseboard

-Wood baseboards Wood baseboard is a beautiful and natural element that can be added to a home.
-This is one of the most high end choices for baseboard, but with that comes a larger price tag compared to some options.
-Solid wood baseboard typically runs from $1 to $3 depending on the quality of the wood selected.
+Wood baseboard is a beautiful and natural element that can be added to a home.
+This is one of the most high end choices, but with that comes a larger price tag compared to some options.
+Solid wood products typically run from $1 to $3 a sq. ft depending on the quality of the wood selected.

-Selecting hardwood for baseboard is good due to its ability to be stained any color and it being a natural and renewable resource.
-Most wood doesn’t come primed, which means there is a little more up front work on it, but in the end it can be worth if for a warm feeling wood base.
+Selecting hardwood is good due to its ability to be stained any color and its being a natural and renewable resource.
+Most wood doesn’t come primed, which means there is a little more up front work on it, but in the end, it can be worth it for a warm-feeling wood base.

-Pine Baseboard is a specific type of wood baseboard.
-This type of wood baseboard is a great choice for more a more budget dependent project.
-Jointed pine is pre-treated and primed, which takes out and knots, warping and it also make for easy installation due the flexibility of the wood.
+Pine is a specific type of wood.
+This type is a great choice for a more budget-dependent project.
+Jointed pine is pre-treated and primed, which takes out knots, warping, and it also makes for easy installation due to the flexibility of the wood.

-This baseboard have a lot of visible seams that some people do not like, so staining the wood dark can give a better illusion, but cannot completely hide the joints in the baseboard.
+These baseboards have a lot of visible seams that some people do not like, so staining the wood dark can give a better illusion but cannot completely hide the joints in the trim.

-These joints that are mentioned are glued together, which can contain harmful chemicals that one should watch out for.
-The price jointed pine baseboard typically runs from about $1.50 to $3.00 per linear foot.
+These mentioned joints are glued together, which can contain harmful chemicals that one should watch out for.
+The price of jointed pine trim typically runs from about $1.50 to $3.00 per linear foot.

-For pine baseboard without the joints it is a lot lower price point of under a dollar per linear foot, but that comes without the ease and good qualities of the jointing.
+For pine products without the joints, it is a much lower price point of under a dollar per linear foot, but that comes without the ease and good qualities of the jointing.

 MDF Baseboard